Canon SX620 vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX620 and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the SX620 followed on from the Canon SX610.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon SX620 better than the Leica S Typ 007 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.